-Dr. Augie has lots of fun science and art kid stuff planned for 2017!
-If your child would like to do something intellectual, brain stimulating, and spend some time outside.
-Drop Dr. Augie an email and see what he is up to!
+Dr. Augie has lots of fun science and art kid stuff to offer!
+If your child would like to do something intellectual, brain stimulating, and spend some time outside send us an email and see what we have in the works.

 Base rate: $60.00/hour

 Bio: Lisa Provencher is a science educator, entomologist and artist.
 Her background is in biology, evolution, environmental chemistry and art.
 Starting with an AS in Fine Art she moved on to earn BS degrees in both Environmental Science and Entomology, finishing up with a MS in Systematics and Evolutionary Biology.
 As a National Science Foundation STEM Fellow she has also taken many graduate education courses and certificate programs that focus on Inquire-Based Learning and Differentiation in science.
-She is the owner of her own business Dr. Augie’s Science Programs.
+She works in the water quality field and is the owner of her own business Dr. Augie’s Science & Art Programs.

 ArtScience for Kids (Preferably this is a series of 3 workshops)